-If your district DID NOT make any decisions regarding new charter schools between July 1, 2017, and June 30, 2018, indicate this on the survey.
+If your district DID NOT make any decisions regarding new charter schools between July 1, 2018, and June 30, 2019, indicate this on the survey.

-If your district DID make decisions regarding new charter schools between July 1, 2017 and June 30, 2018, respond to the questions below regarding approval or denial for each petition or proposal filed, and select a reason(s) for approval or denial for each petition or proposal filed.
+If your district DID make decisions regarding new charter schools between July 1, 2018, and June 30, 2019, respond to the questions below regarding approval or denial for each petition or proposal filed, and select a reason(s) for approval or denial for each petition or proposal filed.
 If multiple proposals have been approved or denied, provide clarification of reasons in the space for comments at the end.

-A first-level decision is defined as a concept approval for the purposes of further study, participation in a consortium or a signed charter school planning grant.
-A second level-decision is defined as an approved charter contract between the district and the operator of a charter school, a written agreement to participate in a consortium or a signature on a charter school implementation grant.
+A first-level decision is defined as a concept approval for the purposes of further study, participation in a consortium or a signed charter school planning and implementation or planning and replication grant.
+A second-level decision is defined as an approved charter contract between the district and the operator of a charter school for a new charter school, a written agreement to participate in a consortium or a signature on a charter school implementation or replication grant.